nirajp82/IdentityAccessManagement_IAM/Quiz/02-Advanced-Authorization-Policy-Engine.md

 ## 🎤 Whiteboard FAQ (The Architect's Defense)

-If you are defending this architecture to a principal engineer or CTO, here is how you answer the core questions:
+If you are defending this architecture to a CTO or Principal Engineer, here is how you answer:

-**Q: How does our API know if Alice can start a GPU in Workspace B?**
+* **Q: How does our API know if Alice can start a GPU in Workspace B?**

-> **A:** We use a decoupled Authorization engine, specifically the Open Policy Agent (OPA) running as a sidecar.
-Our API acts purely as the enforcement point.
-When Alice makes the request, the API sends a standard JSON permission check (`subject: Alice, action: start_gpu, resource: workspace_b`) to the OPA sidecar.
-OPA evaluates our centralized Rego policies against our access graph database (SpiceDB) and returns an Allow/Deny decision to the API in under 10ms.
+**A:** We use a decoupled AuthZ microservice (Open Policy Agent).
+The API Gateway intercepts the request and sends a standardized permission check (`subject: Alice, action: start_gpu, resource: workspace_b`) to the local OPA sidecar.
+OPA executes our centralized `.rego` policies.
+It queries our ReBAC graph database (Zanzibar) to verify Alice's relationship to Workspace B, checks the billing attributes, and returns a strict Allow/Deny in <10ms.

-**Q: What is the limitation of basic RBAC here?
-Why overcomplicate it?**
+* **Q: What is the limitation of basic RBAC here?
+Why not just check if she has an 'Admin' role in the JWT?**

-> **A:** Basic RBAC completely lacks context and breaks at multi-tenant scale.
-RBAC can tell us "Alice has the Admin role," but it cannot answer "Is Alice an Admin *specifically for Workspace B*?"
-To force RBAC to do this, we would suffer "Role Explosion"—creating thousands of distinct roles (`WorkspaceB_Admin`, `WorkspaceC_Admin`) that bloat our JWTs and database.
+**A:** RBAC lacks multi-tenant context.
+It can tell us "Alice is an Admin," but it cannot answer "Is Alice an Admin *specifically for Workspace B*?"
+To force RBAC to do this at scale, we would suffer "Role Explosion," creating tens of thousands of roles like `WorkspaceB_Admin`, which bloats our database and crashes HTTP headers.
-> Furthermore, RBAC cannot handle dynamic state.
-Even if Alice is an admin for Workspace B, she shouldn't be able to spin up GPUs if the customer's billing account is suspended.
-We need ABAC (for billing attributes) and ReBAC (for graph relationships) to evaluate dynamic state instantly, which is why we offload that logic to OPA.
+Furthermore, RBAC is static.
+It doesn't know if Workspace B's billing account was suspended 5 minutes ago.
+We must combine ReBAC (for context-aware graph relationships) and ABAC (for dynamic billing attributes) to safely provision expensive resources.
+Offloading this to OPA ensures our .NET code remains focused purely on business logic.

 ---